Pro Footvolley Tour: Appearance

 United States men's national footvolley team and Brazil men's national footvolley team are the only teams that participated in all editions of the Pro Footvolley Tour.

 Celebrities

 Footvolley has become a favorite side sport for some of soccer's biggest celebrities.
 Pro Footvolley Tour hosted an event for Soccer Without Limits 'SWOL' in which top international stars such as Jérôme Boateng, Oguchi Onyewu, amongst others competed in an attempt to raise awareness against racism in football.

 Media

 Television coverage

 Pro Footvolley Tour airs on Root Sports, Comcast SportsNet, Time Warner SportsChannel, Bright House Networks, WapaDeportes, and CaribVision and beIN Sports.
-Through DirecTV Pro Footvolley Tour can be seen in the entire United States and Puerto Rico.
+DirecTV Pro Footvolley Tour can be seen in the entire United States and Puerto Rico.

 United States

 Since 2008 Pro Footvolley has been broadcast nationwide on television in the USA.